llchrisll/ROTPDocs/docs/guides/multiitem.md

 #### SystemEN\itemInfo_C.lua
 To keep changing configs easier, I split the tables for custom items and overrides into it's own file: `itemInfo_C.lua`
-You can rename it as you like as long as you change the name in the first part.
+You can rename it as you like as long as you change the name in the config file as well.
 ```
 --[[ Template
 	[ID] = {